GoDe: Gaussians on Demand for Progressive Level of Detail and Scalable Compression: Pseudocode

 \section{Pseudocode}

-Here, we present the code for constructing the hierarchical Gaussian model and the fine-tuning process.
-Following Eq.~\ref{eq:hg_model}, a Hierarchical Gaussian model $\mathcal{G}$ is defined as a base layer $\mathcal{G}_0$ and a list of enhancement layers $\mathcal{E}_s$.
-The process begins with the computation of a progression that determines the number of primitives at each level, as described in Alg.~\ref{alg:k_s}.
-Given a minimum number of Gaussians, $c_\text{min}$, which defines the number of gaussians in the base layer, and the maximum number of Gaussians, $c_\text{max}$, which sets the total count, we compute the progression of $k_s$.
-In our experiments, we impose a limit on the total number of Gaussians, capping it at $0.75\%$ of the original model's count.
-This progression is chosen based on the observation that rate-distortion curves typically follow a logarithmic pattern.
-However, it is important to note that our algorithm is independent of this assumption.
-We then proceed with constructing the hierarchy in a top-down manner, as outlined in Alg.~\ref{alg:masking}, followed by the final fine-tuning step, which is described in Alg.~\ref{alg:fine_tune}.
+Here, we present the pseudocode for constructing the hierarchical Gaussian model and for the subsequent fine-tuning procedure.
+Following Eq.~\ref{eq:hg_model}, the hierarchical representation $\mathcal{G}$ consists of a base layer $\mathcal{G}_0$ and an ordered list of enhancement layers $\mathcal{E}_s = \{\mathcal{E}_1,\dots,\mathcal{E}_{L-1}\}$.
+The procedure starts by defining a progression that specifies the number of primitives assigned to each level.
+Given a minimum number of Gaussians $c_{\min}$ for the base layer and a maximum number $c_{\max}$ for the full model, we compute a sequence $k_s$ that determines the size of each enhancement layer.
+In our experiments, $c_{\max}$ is set to $0.75\%$ of the original model size.
+Given the progression $k_s$, the hierarchy is constructed in a top-down manner using gradient-informed iterative masking, as detailed in Alg.~\ref{alg:masking}.
+Starting from the full model, Gaussians are progressively assigned to enhancement layers based on their aggregated gradient importance.
+Finally, all levels are jointly refined through a single quantization-aware fine-tuning stage with random level sampling, as described in Alg.~\ref{alg:fine_tune}.